gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 * Static sensitive.
 * Recommend lead free solder.
 * Do not simultaneously connect external +5V power and USB Teensy connection.
+* Use an external fuse on +5V power or a surface mount fuse across J12.
+* Use Low Dropout Regulators (LDO) that include short-circuit protection.

 ## Troubleshooting
 -- instructions in progress --